-Site allocation Size (ha) Suitability of habitat to support nightjar and/or woodlark during offsite foraging ST3: Bassetlaw Garden Village (500 new dwellings within the plan period (around 4,000 beyond 2037) and 15ha of 216 This site supports no habitat types considered suitable for nesting ppSPA birds.
+Site allocation Size (ha) Suitability of habitat to support nightjar and/or woodlark during offsite foraging ST4: Bassetlaw Garden Village (500 new dwellings within the plan period (plus an additional 3,500 beyond the plan period), 10ha of employment land and 5ha of employment- generating uses) 216 This site supports no habitat types considered suitable for nesting ppSPA birds.
 Arable habitat may contribute to providing a winter foraging resource for woodlark.
 In line with a highly precautionary approach, it is recommended that as part of project level HRA, winter bird surveys are undertaken to determine the contribution that this site provides to supporting wintering woodlark.
+If significant numbers of woodlark are identified, mitigation may be required through the provision of areas of optimal foraging habitat (e.g. seed-rich set aside land) either within the site, or offsite in the wider landscape.